 AWEC School Advisory Council

-The AWEC School Advisory Council (SAC) meets on the 3rd Tuesday of the month at 5:00 pm.
+The AWEC School Advisory Council (SAC) meets on the 3rd Thursday of the month at 4:00 pm.
 The SAC is made up of parents, community members, school staff and students.
 SAC’s are formed to recognize the importance of a partnership among all stakeholders in the education system and to advise the principal and school board on relevant educational issues.

 When students are requesting travel on a different bus than the one they would normally travel on, or to a different stop on their normal bus route, the parent or guardian must submit a written request to the School for approval.
 The bus notes should be brought to the office first thing in the morning for recording.

 $40 per person for each sport played to a maximum $100